emuhlestein/notes/angular.md

 These two bindings do the same thing.

 **ngOnChanges**
 A lifecycle hook that is called when any data-bound property of a directive changes.
+This is called only when an Input property changes.

+**Service**

+The recommended way to register a service is in the root injector.
+This is done using the @Injection decorator.
+This was introduced in Angular 6.

+    @Injectable({
+       providedIn: 'root'
+    })
+    export class ProdService {}

+    The old way is no longer recommended: registering in the service as a provider in an NgModule.

+    @NgModule({
+       imports: [ BrowserModule ],
+       declarations: [ AppComponent ],
+       providers: [ ProdService ]
+    })